Hawaiian Shoyu Chicken

 Shoyu chicken plated in a floral-patterened blue dish over rice with bok choy.
 The chicken is garnished with sliced green onions & sesame seeds.
 The bowl sits atop a white surface, next to a blue linen napkin, gold flatware, a small bowl of sliced green onion, & a second bowl of shoyu chicken.

-What is Hawaiian Shoyu Chicken?
+What is Shoyu?

 Shoyu chicken ingredients on a white surface: brown sugar, green onions, ginger, garlic, water, shoyu, & bone-in, skin-on chicken thighs.